A Holland Park Walk

 Continue along the path

-To the left is a sports field and a view of the Commonwealth Institute.
+To the left is a sports field and a view of the former Commonwealth Institute (built 1960-2) now home to the Design Museum.
 On the right is the cafe with indoor & outdoor seating.
 Ahead is the stable block with toilets & information

 Continue through the covered walkway lined with murals

 On the right is the Iris Garden and the circular Ice House, used for exhibitions.
+This was built in 1770 and is unusual in being wholly above ground.
 The Orangery ahead is also used for exhibitions.
 Adjoining is the Belvedere Restaurant, a former granary.

 The Yucca Lawn is on the right

-This is an area of artist's houses including those of Luke Fildes and William Burges
+This area was developed on the farmland of Little Holland House and has a number of artist's houses including those of Luke Fildes and William Burges [

 Go left into Addison Road and first left along Holland Park Road